 There is a strong correlation between feeling competent and feeling safe.
 With LENS, as we bring more facets of the brain “onto the team” competency increases, thereby increasing feelings of wellbeing and safety.
 Adaptations and compensations that limited our scope may disappear as we find ourselves simply dealing with our challenges more efficiently and without habituated reactions.
 Feelings of Anxiety, which commonly express a perceived adaptive insufficiency, are often the initial issue to alleviate, usually within the first few sessions.

 LENS starts with an initial 50-minute session where we will map your brain to identify regions that may not be completely “on board” with your agenda*.
-Subsequent 30-minute sessions work with sites designated from the mapping process.
-As we work through these sites, you can observe your progress in the embedded reporting function, as well as, more importantly, in your experience and task performance.
+Subsequent 30-minute sessions focus on sites designated from the mapping process.
+As we work through these sites, you can observe your progress in the embedded reporting function, as well as, more importantly, changes you observe in your experience and optimization of task performance.

 * Neurofeedback is enabled during this process so you very well may notice some results from the first session.